All Categories

 The concept of IoT is not new as the term was first independently coined by KEVIN ASHTON, the co-founder of MIT-AutoID Centre, in 1999.
 IoT refers to a set of technologies, sensors, network gateways, and devices that allow sensing and data sharing over the internet.
 At present, with over 15B IoT devices, IoT has now become the Internet of Everything, and the number of IoT devices is expected to grow to 30B by the end of 2030.

-IoT has been a great help in finding various complications in modern-age farming and the development of smart agricultural IoT solutions.
+IoT has been a great help in finding various applications in modern-age farming and the development of smart agricultural IoT solutions to meet distict farming related issues.
 The Internet of Things plays various roles in agriculture at various stages starting from soil condition monitoring to seed selection, seed storage, sowing, irrigation, harvesting, and food storage, to food safety and the food supply chain.
 IoT enables systematic monitoring of all aspects of agriculture and farming, providing high visibility and inspection data.

 In agriculture, the crops’ productivity depends not only on monitoring the environmental conditions but there are many other factors such as field management, movement of an unwanted object, attacks of wild animals, soil and crop monitoring, and thefts, etc., which affect the crops’ productivity.
 IoT sensors and devices play a great role in ensuring complete monitoring of such situations.